-You can and should go about your normal activities after your procedure.
-I will provide guidelines regarding aerobic activities, dressings, and other issues at discharge time.
-You should be able to return to work within a few days, depending on the level of activity required for your job.
-Your breasts will likely be sensitive to direct stimulation for two to three weeks, so you should avoid physical contact during that time.
+Patients can and should go about their normal activities after the procedure.
+Guidelines will be provided regarding aerobic activities, dressings, and other issues at discharge time.
+Most individuals are able to return to work within a few days, depending on the level of activity required for your job.
+The breasts will likely be sensitive to direct stimulation for two to three weeks, so patients should avoid physical contact during that time.
 Scars will be firm and pink for at least six weeks.
 They may remain the same size, or may appear to widen, for several months.
 They will never disappear completely, but will typically fade and flatten over time.

-You may find that you feel a little depressed in the week or so following surgery.
-This is a normal reaction to the anesthesia and the changes your body has undergone.
-Just ride it out, and try not to worry about it too much.
-You will feel better soon.
+It’s common to feel a little depressed in the week or so following surgery.
+This is a normal reaction to the anesthesia and the changes the body has undergone.
+The best course of action is to simply ride it out, and try not to worry about it too much.
+Patients affected should feel better soon.

 Implants can rupture.
 A rupture is usually a small, pinpoint leak that can develop on the implant’s edge.
 It’s like an old sweater that has worn through the elbow, while the buttons are holding just fine.
 The implant’s valve would be like the buttons—still working—while friction on the implant shell day in and day out can cause an area to spring a leak.

 There is usually no need to replace a saline implant unless it ruptures.
-I have patients whose implants have been fine for almost 20 years.
-I also have a small percentage of patients whose implants have ruptured and required replacement.
+There are patients at our practice who have implants that have been fine for almost 20 years.
+A small percentage of patients experience implants that have ruptured and require replacement.

 Rarely, implants can become infected.
 It is extremely important to have surgery at an approved facility with flawless and sterile techniques.
-The most common complication of breast implants is excessive firmness in which the breast feels harder than the patient or surgeon would like.
-This happens in about three to five percent of women following surgery in my experience.
+The most common complication of breast implants is excessive firmness, in which the breast feels harder than the patient or surgeon would like.
+This happens in about three to five percent of women following surgery in our doctor’s experience.
 Nipple numbness occurs in about three percent of cases.
-I have patients sign an extremely long consent form, which lists virtually every known complication or adverse outcome.
+Patients sign an extremely long consent form, which lists virtually every known complication or adverse outcome.